Mach1Studios/m1-research-blog/content/glossary/general-terms.md

 If we define spatial audio as a way to reproduce how we hear naturally, we can do so in several different ways.
 The best approach typically depends on your purpose.

 A spatial audio recording can be created using a spatial audio microphone – a special kind of microphone that actually has many microphones, giving you a recording format which has to be decoded.
-Then you render that recording binaurally([[3.
-Binaural]]).
+Then you render that recording [binaurally](../general-terms#binaural).
 Spatially captured recordings can be nice for some use cases, for example, if you are looking to capture an ambient soundscape.

 Another way spatial audio is created is by using spatial audio plugins within a DAW (Digital Audio Workstation).
 Each #plugin uses a different approach to spatialisation.
 Multichannel approaches are also often used in spatial audio installations, wherein one channel corresponds to one loudspeaker.

 #### How is spatial audio rendered?

 Spatial audio rendering is so essential for immersive audio and yet it is one of the most neglected aspects of the whole industry.
-If you want to have [[5.
-Dynamic Spatial Audio]], then you need to render properly to achieve the intended effect.
+If you want to have [headtracking spatial audio](../general-terms#headtracked), then you need to render properly to achieve the intended effect.
 That is to say, you need to be able to decode such that your virtual channels are placed correctly, or that your virtual objects are panned correctly, and that your head-tracker is updating these virtual locations correctly using the metadata available from the file.

 #### Spatial Audio for VR, for gaming, for music, productivity, social spaces, and audio wearables.